LucasPereira9/AppSocioTorcedor/README.md

 # AppSocioTorcedor
-Meu App do zero, socio torcedor! com iformações da equipe e compra de ingressos.

-# Utilizei neste projeto:
-* firebase para criaçao de novas contas e o login.
+My App from scratch, fan partner! with team information and ticket purchase.

+# Used in this project:
+* firebase for creating new accounts and logging in.
-* reactNavigation para a navegação entre telas.
+* reactNavigation for navigation between screens.
-* vector icons para os icones.
+* vector icons for the icons.
-* PanResponder para a animação na tela home.
-* os Reacthooks para configurar os estados dos componentes do projeto.
+* PanResponder for home screen animation.
+* Reacthooks to configure the states of project components.
-* styled components para uma estruturação mais precisa e escalavel.
+* styled components for more precise and scalable structuring.

+# USAGE
+## YARN INSTALL
+download project dependencies using Yarn install

+## NPX REACT-NATIVE RUN-ANDROID // Or YARN ANDROID
+to download the app.